The Sanctuary

 Best forEnterprises with Oracle support contracts

-Oracle JDK 17+ is free for production use under the “Oracle No-Fee Terms and Conditions” license, but earlier versions (8, 11) require a commercial license for production.
+Oracle JDK 17+ is free for production use under the “Oracle No-Fee Terms and Conditions” licence, but earlier versions (8, 11) require a commercial licence for production.

 OpenJDK (Adoptium/Eclipse Temurin)